samrenfrew/biggamehunters/README.md

 npm install --save-dev
 ```

-This will install all dependencies.
+This will install all dependencies

 ## Building the site